webpixels/bootstrap-dashboard-kit/README.md

 ## Highlights

-Clever is architected as an extension of Bootstrap, built for a specific set of problems.
+Our products are architected as an extension of Bootstrap, built for a specific set of problems.
 This means not only extending the base components of Bootstrap, but also adding completely new components, utilities, and plugins.
 Our themes are also different for several reasons:

 ### No custom CSS code